manga-download/hakuneko/.github/ISSUE_TEMPLATE/1-connector-website-not-working.md

 ---
-name: ❗ Connector/Website not working
+name: "❗ Connector/Website not working"
 about: Notify that a connector is not working
 title: "[NameOfConnector] Connector not working"
 labels: Website Change